Chocolate Covered Cherries

 • Easy to Make: Our detailed instructions with photos make this a beginner-friendly candy recipe.

-• Oil – Vegetable or coconut oil helps the chocolate melt smoothly.
+• Oil: A little vegetable oil or coconut oil helps the chocolate melt more smoothly for dipping.

 1. Prep the Cherries: